Exam Notes for ENGG 1330

 Method

-, which:element to be added to the set.
+set.add(<element>), which:element to be added to the set.

 Method

-, which:element to be deleted. - If
+set.remove(<element>), which:element to be deleted. - If

-does not exist, using set.remove()
+does not exist, using set.remove()will raise KeyError.

 Method

-, which:element to be deleted. - If
+set.discard(<element>), which:element to be deleted. - If

-does not exist, using set.discard()
+does not exist, using set.discard()will NOT raise KeyError.

 Lecture 4